voznik/streamlit-textcomplete/README.md

 To use Streamlit Textcomplete in your Streamlit application, follow these steps:

 1. Import the [`textcomplete`] function from the package.
-2. Define your autocomplete strategies.
+2. Define your autocomplete (multiple) strategies.
 3. Define standard streamlit textarea but give it a defined label
 4. Initialize the textcomplete component with this label & your strategies.